-Our assessment testing is based on the CDC (Center for Disease Control) youth violence assessment.
+Our assessment testing platform recently developed by new addition and CoFounder Dayne Davis, is based on APA and CDC questions relating to depression, anger, anxiety, and suicidal tendencies all to create better character with students and make campuses safe.
 The CDC has identified indicators for youth violence that include, but are not limited to, impulsivity, aggression, social competence, conflict resolution, safety, and empathy.
 The effect of trauma is that it creates or increases the severity of emotional and/or behavioral issues.
 These indicators are what are being tracked through the assessments at Feet First Foundation.
-The operations of the Foundation is divided three ways, Daniel Dorsett handles brand expansion, Sean Sharkey oversees curriculum, and Brandon Kregel manages technology and growth.
-The Three (3) since partnering created a ground breaking program with an incredible Board of Directors to report to.
+The operations of the Foundation is divided four ways, Dan Dorsett handles brand awareness, Sean Sharkey oversees program curriculum, Brandon Kregel manages operations and licensing, and Dayne Davis handles technology and assessment platforms.
+The FOUR (4) since partnering have created a ground breaking program with an incredible Board of Directors to report to.

 This program does not in any way promote violence, but instead promotes discipline, self-awareness, empathy, and self-control while building self-confidence and increasing focus.
 As a result, the affects of this program are seen in increased attendance to school, better focus in the class room, and treating others with respect.

 Feet First Foundation uses the science of boxing to empower at-risk children and women.
 Our mission is to STOP bullying in schools, COMBAT human trafficking, and PROVIDE natural power to minors with substance abuse.

 “When your own shadow is blocking the light, step aside and look within.”
 The Key to Life